alf-wchong/MiscUtils/Linux/K8S/README.md

 # Kubernetes Pod Deletion Script

-This repository contains a Bash script to **search for and delete Kubernetes pods** matching a given name pattern within a specified namespace.
+Bash script to **search for and delete Kubernetes pods** matching a given name pattern within a specified namespace.
 It also supports optional validation prompts before deletion.

 ---

 ## Features

 - Delete one or more pods based on partial name matches.
-- Automatically joins multiple provided arguments into a **hyphen-separated pod name pattern**.
 - Supports **namespace selection**.
 - Optional **confirmation prompt** before deletion.
 - Provides a summary of successful and failed deletions.